-Using monaural spectral cues for sound localization in the horizontal plane proposed based on studies showing that EB perform better during monaural horizontal sound localization than SI (5, 6).
+Our present findings show that the auditory cortex of EB is tuned less to binaural difference cues than that of SI.
+Our results furthermore suggest that the processing of binaural spatial information in EB has not shifted towards the co-activated occipital and parietal areas.
+Possibly, EB utilize monaural spectral cues for horizontal sound localization, a hypothesis that was proposed based on studies showing that EB perform better during monaural horizontal sound localization than SI (5, 6).
 Moreover, there is evidence that EB with better monaural sound localization skills have a reduced spatial acuity in the vertical dimension (7), that is, in the dimension for which SI employ spectral cues.
 This suggests that a sub set of EB learns to process monaural spectral cues for horizontal sound localization at the cost of spatial acuity in the vertical plane (7).